zeroamps/Tooling/Git/README.md

 ***

-`git clean -d -x -f` cleans the working tree by recursively removing files that are not under version control, starting from the current directory.
+`git clean -xfd` cleans the working tree by recursively removing files that are not under version control, starting from the current directory.

 `git revert <commit>` reverts some existing commits.
 A new commit (reverted) is created.